yegor256/blog/_posts/2016/nov/2016-11-09-why-no-ebooks.md

 inevitably be stolen and posted on torrents or somewhere else, for free download.
 A digital book will become a _free_ book very quickly.

+{% quote Let's just agree that a digital book means a free book %}

 Let me tell you a funny story.
 I received an email a few months ago from a "Korean book publisher".
 The email said it was very interested in translating [Elegant Objects](/elegant-objects.html) into Korean and publishing in its